 Construction Craft Worker Level 1

-Construction Craft Workers work on a wide variety of structures such as, residential, commercial and industrial buildings, as well as, hydroelectric dams, roadways, bridges and railways.
+A Construction Craft Worker works on a wide variety of structures such as residential, commercial, and industrial buildings, as well as hydroelectric dams, roadways, bridges, and railways.
 With experience, Construction Craft Workers who complete additional training may specialize in many different areas of construction.
-This can include operating off road vehicles, drilling and blasting, diving and tunneling.
+This can include operating off-road vehicles, drilling, and blasting, diving, and tunneling.

 Key attributes for workers in this trade are mechanical aptitude, manual dexterity, and an ability to perform hard physical work.
 Organizational, leadership, and blueprint reading skills are an asset for anyone wanting to progress in this trade.

 This Apprenticeship has two (2) in-class levels which are eight (8) weeks in length and is a Red Seal Trade.
 Apprentices will be required to complete their Level 2 training.

 *Tuition for apprenticeship programs is typically a one-time fee paid for in Level 1.
 There could be circumstances where additional fees are required.
 You will be notified should this circumstance arise.